 The five main stakeholders in the cellular IoT ecosystem

-- Mobile network / Telecoms operators - preparing for major new commercial opportunities by providing the connectivity that embraces not only billions of people, but also billions of device
+- Mobile network / Telecoms operators - preparing for significant new commercial opportunities by providing the connectivity that embraces not only billions of people but also billions of device

 - Chipset makers - producing the components that are at the heart of IoT devices

 Within the IoT ecosystem, devices collect, process and send data to the cloud, where various IoT applications are executed.

 But while the emergence of billions more IoT devices creates a wealth of new opportunities for stakeholders, it also presents profound security challenges.

 Reflecting this, in January 2019 Forrester reported a 217% annual increase in the volume of attacks on the IoT.

 Similarly, Irdeto's 2019 Global Connected Cybersecurity Survey notes that 80% of IoT devices used or manufactured by large enterprises have experienced a cyberattack in the past 12 months.

 To address these threats, the IoT cloud service must have absolute trust in the data received from IoT devices.

 This is only possible by ensuring that both the device and the server are mutually authenticated (i.e. the device knows it is sending its data to the right server, and the server knows it is a genuine device which requests data to be sent).

 However, the IoT is set to be characterized by fragmentation in terms of the OS and chips employed.